 Having in mind the above, if you were looking to move workloads into the cloud, you would ask yourself: where would be a sensible place to place my customers’ data and with which provider?
 CloudSigma offers a strong alternative to the US provider dominated cloud services sector that’s subject to the Patriot Act and other legislation.
 We provide not only a well thought out and transparent legal structuring that makes compliance with data laws much easier for our customers, but also just as powerful a platform in terms of performance and feature-set.

 - Cloud Pedigree Meets Dynamic Asian Market Requirements?
 No Problem! - February 19, 2018

-- CloudSigma Launches a New Cloud Location in Saudi Arabia in Cooperation with Virtual Vision - February 12, 2018
+- CloudSigma Launches a New Cloud Location in Saudi Arabia in Cooperation with Virtual Vision and HPE - February 12, 2018

 - Not Just an Off-the-Shelf Cloud Solution - January 30, 2018